informalsystems/basecoin-rs/README.md

 # basecoin

-A rudimentary Tendermint ABCI application that keeps track of different accounts' balances (in-memory only).
+A rudimentary Tendermint ABCI application that keeps track of different accounts' balances (in-memory only) and facilitates transactions between those accounts.

 ## Requirements